jrjohnson1231/SpaceTeam/README.md

 -**3/16/16 Scary :** Tensor.
 Hey guys.
 I made a tensor class.
 It's really basic, just data for x,y,z coordinates and a basic conversion to polar.

+-**3/20/16 Allie :** Planets.
+Hey!
+I made a very basic class for planets.
+Right now all it can do is find the force between two bodies.
+More to come!

 Meetings
 --------